Nursing Home Complaints: How to Report Abuse or Neglect

 If you have concerns about nursing home conditions, time may be of the essence especially when the victims are in a fragile state.
 There are a variety of resources available, but perhaps the most effective way to stop the abuse is by enlisting the help of an attorney.
-If you're still not sure whether you have a valid claim, consider getting a free legal evaluation from a local attorney.
+If you're still not sure whether you have a valid claim, consider getting a legal evaluation from a local attorney.

 Contact a qualified personal injury attorney to make sure your rights are protected.